chris-page-gov/skills/USAGE.md

 3. Provide examples that reflect real inputs/outputs.
 4. Include guardrails (what NOT to do) to reduce hallucinations.
 5. For executable helpers (scripts, templates), keep them small, documented, and optional.

+## Skill Examples Catalog

+The repository maintains an up-to-date catalog of example assets for every skill in [docs/skill_examples.md](docs/skill_examples.md).
+Consult it before diving into a task to see which templates, sample artifacts, or walkthrough markdown accompany the skill you need.

 ## Versioning & Changelog